 The value of the Renminbi against the U.S. dollar and other currencies may fluctuate and is affected by, among other things, changes in political and economic conditions and the foreign exchange policy adopted by the PRC government.
 On July 21, 2005, the PRC government changed its policy of pegging the value of the Renminbi to the U.S. dollar.
 Under the current policy, the Renminbi is permitted to fluctuate within a narrow and managed band against a basket of certain foreign currencies.
-Following the removal of the U.S. dollar peg, the Renminbi appreciated more than 20% against the U.S. dollar over the following there years.
+Following the removal of the U.S. dollar peg, the Renminbi appreciated more than 20% against the U.S. dollar over the following three years.
 During the period between July 2008 and June 2010, the Renminbi has traded stably within a narrow range against the U.S. dollar.
 Since June 2010, the Renminbi has appreciated further against the U.S. dollar, though there have been periods, especially during 2014, when the U.S. dollar has appreciated against the Renminbi as well.
 Starting in August 2015, the U.S. dollar gradually appreciated against the Renminbi, until early 2017, when it began to weaken.
 It is difficult to predict how market forces or PRC or U.S. government policy may impact the exchange rate between the Renminbi and the U.S. dollar in the future.

 In addition, many of our customers pay for our products in currencies other than U.S. dollars but we report our financial results in U.S. dollars and, as a result, our financial results may be impacted by fluctuations in foreign currency exchange rates.
-We sell to customers in over 200 countries and territories.
-If the U.S. dollar appreciates against these foreign currencies, our translation of foreign currency denominated transactions will results in lower total net revenues, operating expenses and net income.
-Since January 2015, the U.S. Dollar Index, a measure of the value of the U.S. dollars against a basket of six major world currencies, has appreciated almost 7%.
-In particular, Europe represented the largest region to which our products were sold in 2017 and our net revenues generated from Europe were 48.1% of our total net revenues for the same year.
-Since January 2015, the U.S. dollar has, until recently, been appreciating against the Euro and in December 2016, the Euro fell to a 13-year low against the U.S. dollar with 1 Euro equating to 1.04 U.S. dollars.
-If the U.S. dollar continues to appreciate against foreign currencies, our translation of foreign currency denominated transactions will result in lower total net revenues, operating expenses and net income.
+We sell to customers in over 140 countries and territories.
+If the U.S. dollar appreciates against these foreign currencies, our translation of foreign currency denominated transactions will results in lower total revenues, operating expenses and net income.
+Since January 2016, the U.S. Dollar Index, a measure of the value of the U.S. dollars against a basket of six major world currencies, has depreciated almost 3%.
+In particular, Europe represented the largest region to which our products were sold in 2018 and our revenues generated from Europe were 48.2% of our total revenues for the same year.
+Since January 2016, the U.S. dollar has fluctuated in value as compared to the Euro, and in December 2016, the Euro fell to a 13-year low against the U.S. dollar with 1 Euro equating to 1.04 U.S. dollars.
+If the U.S. dollar appreciates against foreign currencies, our translation of foreign currency denominated transactions will result in lower total revenues, operating expenses and net income.
 As we are deepening our penetration of geographic markets globally, our exposure to exchange rate fluctuations has increased.
 We have no hedges against currency risk.
 Fluctuations in foreign currency exchange rates could significantly impact our financial results, which may result in an impact on our share price.